chrisbanas/neighborhood_node/README.md

 ## RESTful backend API routes

 Implementing RESTful backend routes provided a standardized and predictable way to handle requests and responses.
 The challenge was to ensure that the backend routes adhered to the RESTful principles, with clear and consistent naming conventions and standardized response formats.
-The solution was to utilize a range of HTTP methods, including GET, POST, PUT, and DELETE, to support a wide range of resource creation, reading, updating, and deletion.
+The solution was to utilize a range of HTTP methods, including GET, POST, PUT, and DELETE, to support a wide range of resources for CRUD (Create, Read, Update, and Delete) operations.

 ```ruby
 namespace :api, defaults: { format: :json } do